A numerical scheme for stochastic differential equations with distributional drift: Abstract

 \section{Abstract}

-In this paper we present a scheme for the numerical solution of one-dimensional stochastic differential equations (SDEs) whose drift belongs to a fractional Sobolev space of negative regularity (a subspace of Schwartz distributions).
-We obtain a rate of convergence in a suitable $L^1$-norm and we implement the scheme numerically.
-To the best of our knowledge this is the first paper to study (and implement) numerical solutions of SDEs whose drift lives in a space of distributions.
-As a byproduct we also obtain an estimate of the convergence rate for a numerical scheme applied to SDEs with drift in $L^p$-spaces with $p\in(1,\infty)$.
+In this paper we introduce a scheme for the numerical solution of one-dimensional stochastic differential equations (SDEs) whose drift belongs to a fractional Sobolev space of negative regularity (a subspace of Schwartz distributions).
+We obtain a convergence rate in a suitable $L^1$-norm and, as a by-product, a convergence rate for a numerical scheme applied to SDEs with drift in $L^p$-spaces with $p\in(1,\infty)$.